ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 **Step 14.7:** You will see a tile for your new certificate authority.
 Observe the box in the upper right corner of the tile.
 If it is gray, and you hover your cursor over it, you may see a message indicating that the status is pending.
-(The gray box, but not the status message, is shown in this screenshot)
+(The gray box, but not the status message, is shown in this screenshot):

 ![image](images/ibpconsole/0870_AddOrg2CAPending.png)